tsmdepaper/tsmde/readme.md

 Section 6.2 contains the S&P Data example, obtained from Wharton Research Data Services.
 You need to request the data, and we unforunately cannot provide it here.
 Once you have the data, modify the `fname` variable in `SNP.py` to point to the .csv file.
 Then run `SNP.py` to reproduce Figure 4 of the paper.

 Section 6.3 contains the concept drift example, which is a simulated example.
 We have provided the pre-trained classification model in `smiling_model.pth`, which is a PyTorch model.
 However, you need to download the CelebA dataset, obtained from https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
+The files to download are (a) the folder `CelebA/Img/img_celeba`, and (b) the annotations text file `CelebA/Anno/list_attr_celeb.txt`.
-Modify the `folderpath` and `attrpath` variables in `concept_drift.py` to point to the folder containing the images and the text file containing attribute labels.
+Then, modify the `folderpath` and `attrpath` variables in `concept_drift.py` to point to the folder containing the images and the text file containing attribute labels.
 Then run `concept_drift.py` to reproduce Figure 5 of the paper.

 [1] Kim, J., Oh, H.-S., and Cho, H. Moving sum procedure for change point detection under piecewise linearity. arXiv preprint arXiv:2208.04900, 2022